 The problem in Algebra 2: too many topics, too many formulas that mean too little to most students.

-We propose a partial solution: teach fewer topics, in more depth, to inject meaning into the course; provide access to all students through carefully selected tools, and still try to challenge the strongest students.
+I propose a partial solution: teach fewer topics, in more depth, to inject meaning into the course; provide access to all students through carefully selected tools, and still try to challenge the strongest students.

 Blog post: In Defense of Algebra 2